parthsaini2004/support_ai/README.md

 - Add automated tests for backend flows and CI configuration.
 - Provide docker-compose and a reproducible dev container for quicker onboarding.

-License

-- Add a LICENSE file (MIT or Apache-2.0 recommended) if you want open-source reuse.

-Notes

-- The ai-chat-client/package.json in the repo lists the exact frontend dependencies and scripts; use those scripts when running the client.
-- This README focuses only on content present in the repository code.
-Adjust backend run commands and paths if your backend entrypoints or file names differ.